 "Systemic shock may cause irreversible injury to body cells, and it can be fatal."

 If not treated quickly and effectively, systemic shock may cause irreversible injury to body cells, and it can be fatal.

 Clinical signs of systemic shock include rapid breathing and elevated heart rate with pale mucous membranes: gums, lips, or under the eyelids.
 The feet or ears may feel cold and your dog may vomit and shiver.
 As shock progresses most pets become quiet and unresponsive.

 What should I do if my dog is showing signs of shock?

 Keep the dog as quiet as possible and try to conserve heat by covering it with blankets, towels, or even newspapers.
 Follow the A, B, C's of first aid:

 C Cardiac function

-Airway - Anything that obstructs the airway prevents oxygen entering the lungs.
-Do your best to clear the mouth and throat of any obstruction such as vomit, saliva or foreign bodies such as grass, sticks or balls.
-Be careful; your pet may bite you in panic.
+Airway.
+Anything that obstructs the airway prevents oxygen from entering the lungs.
+Do your best to clear the mouth and throat of any obstruction such as vomit, saliva, or foreign bodies such as grass, sticks, or balls.
+Be careful - your dog may bite you in panic.

-Breathing - If the dog is unconscious and does not appear to be breathing, try gently pumping the chest with the palm of your hand, at the same time feeling just behind the elbow to detect a heartbeat or pulse.
-If this is unsuccessful, give the pet rescue breathing (see below).
-Be careful!
-Injured pets may bite you out of fear.
+Breathing.
+If the dog is unconscious and does not appear to be breathing, try gently pumping the chest with the palm of your hand, at the same time feeling just behind the elbow to detect a heartbeat or pulse.
+If this is unsuccessful, give the dog rescue breathing (see below).
+Be careful - injured pets may bite you out of fear.
 If you are unsure about the health or vaccination status of the injured pet, avoid contact with bodily fluids and blood.

 When you encounter an unresponsive dog, the first step is to ensure that there is an open airway.